jaymutuku/gatsby-netlify-blog/content/2020-05-15-autostart-docker-containers/index.md

 [Install]
 WantedBy=multi-user.target
 ```
+Check that the `WorkingDirectory` path is pointing to the location of your `docker-compose.yml` file.
 On our `docker-compose.yml` file, in the previous post, add the line `restart: always` meaning our container
 restarts only when Docker daemon restarts.Here is how our file now looks like.